Fafa87/GuardiansOfTheMemory/README.md

 ## Why?

 - protection against the danger when working with huge data / objects
+- it is a general solution to any source of memory usage overload (e.g python, ImageJ)
+- paging can allow to allocate more memory than physically available by saving previously allocated data on disc
-- when out of memory and paging is on everything freezes and commonly reset is necessary
+- however when more memory is actively used that phisically available and paging is on everything freezes and commonly reset is necessary
-- it is general solution to any source of memory usage overload
 - more musing on it [link]

 ## What?